Building 700 2nd floor, Room 767L Telephone (510) 723-6909

-- Be a TANF (Temporary Aid for Needy Families) recipient.
-Student and/or dependent(s) must be receiving the cash aid.
+- Student and/or dependent(s) must be receiving the Cash Aid.

-- Have at least one child under the age of 14 year old at time of acceptance into the CARE program
+- Have at least one child at time of acceptance into the CARE program

 - Be enrolled in 12 units (full time) at time of acceptance into the CARE Program (unless student has certified disability or served by DSPS (Disabled Students Programs & Services) then less than full-time enrollment is waived).

 EOPS Counselor Assistant II